Electric Bike Motor Hubs: Gear”less” is not more

 Commuting Solution: Motorized Bicycles

-Bikes are efficient and affordable as regular transportation for any purpose today.
+Bikes are efficient and affordable as regular transportation.
 If you prefer not to pedal or arrive at your destination tired and sweaty, there is a simple solution.
 Bicycles can easily be motorized with affordable conversion kits.
-These kits have been exploding in popularity over the past several years.
-There are two main motor choices when it comes to motorizing a bicycle.
+These kits have been exploding in popularity over the past several years, but it’s important to find the right kit for you.
+There are two main motor choices when it comes to motorizing a bicycle: geared electric bike hub motors and gearless motors.

 From boneless chicken to paperless billing, adding “less” to the end of a word these days usually implies that it is convenient or simplified.
 However, this is not always the case with gearless bicycle motors.
 To better understand each option, it is important to know how each one works and its individual benefits to you.